asnar00/zeta/scribbles.md

 # scribblez
 "slow is smooth, smooth is fast"

+constructors now work, apparently. next is to be able to add brackets into a complex functioncall, to make everything work. i.e. proper functioncall.resolve. but then we're good to go, I think.

+for code generation, boil things down to a simple Backend class, which has to define certain basic things, such as add(), sub(), mul(), div(), etc. The "virtual machine" so to speak.
+And then each backend implements those with different 'emit()' calls.

+For some reason I'm quite liking the idea of a python backend as the first thing to try.
+Just because we're very at home in it right now.

+-

 next: create a constructor from the typedef/struct.
 then: TypeRef, to handle char$ not found. should generate char not found. concrete types in the backend: => has to supply.